The King of Comedy (film): Scorsese's health

 Scorsese had suffered from poor health both before and during the film's production.
 He had worked on three films without much rest, and not long after, found himself hospitalized due to exhaustion and pneumonia.
 He had not fully recovered when shooting on The King of Comedy began.
 The intensive filming schedule meant that Scorsese could spend the remainder of his time recuperating.

 Music

 Robbie Robertson produced the music for the film's soundtrack and contributed his first original work after leaving The Band, titled "Between Trains".
 The song, a tribute to a member of the production staff who had suddenly died, is on the soundtrack album but not in the movie.

 The King of Comedy soundtrack is a mix of popular music and thematic orchestral scoring by composer Bob James.
 The soundtrack includes songs from artists such as B.B.
 King, Van Morrison and Ray Charles.
-This type of hybridization of pop and scored music would later be used in Gangs of New York, The Aviator and The Departed.
+This reflects Scorsese's career-long stylistic focus on integrating popular music into his films.

 Soundtrack album

 A soundtrack album was released on LP and cassette by Warner Bros.
 Records in 1983.
-The soundtrack was finally released on CD by Wounded Bird Records in 2016.
+The soundtrack was released on CD by Wounded Bird Records in 2016.